joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ## Deploy the {{site.data.keyword.blockchainfull_notm}} Platform custom resource definitions
 {: #deploy-crd}

 The {{site.data.keyword.blockchainfull_notm}} Platform uses Kubernetes custom resource definitions for the CA, peer, orderer and console components.
-You can deploy the custom resource definitions on your cluster by adding the custom resources to your project from the OpenShift CLI.
+You can deploy the custom resource definitions on your cluster by adding the custom resources to your project from the kubectl CLI.

 ### CA custom resource definition
 {: #deploy-crd-ca}